Ajied21/Final_Project_DE_Zoomcamp_2024/README.md

-# Final Project Data Engineering Zoomcamp 2024
+# Socio-Economic of Indonesia in 2021

 Welcome to my last project on the Zoomcamp platform organized by DataTalks.Club is The place to talk about data or Global online community of data enthusiasts.